Privacy Facts Statement

-Your information will be transferred to our data processing systems in the United States.
-These systems are shared with and operated by our related entities in the United States who will have access to your information in order to quote and service your insurance policy, as described above.
+Your information will be transferred to data processing systems in the United States.
+These systems are shared with and operated by Progressive Casualty Insurance Company or its affiliates in the United States who will have access to your information in order to quote and service your insurance policy, as described above.

 We will not use or share your personal information with other organisations for their marketing purposes without your consent.

 We restrict access to your personal information to our employees and others who we feel must use it to provide our products and services.
 Their use of the information is limited by law, our employee code of conduct, and written agreements where appropriate.
 We also maintain physical, electronic and procedural safeguards to protect your information.